With a bit of planning and a few precautions, your social life can still go ahead.

 - You can take some anti sickness tablets before you go out for a meal if you think you’ll need them.

 - Drinking a little alcohol probably won't affect most types of chemotherapy – but check with your doctor first.

-- To avoid getting an infection, always eat freshly cooked food - avoid raw meat, fish, eggs, soft cheese and take away foods.
+- To avoid getting an infection, always eat freshly cooked food - avoid raw meat, fish, eggs and mould ripened or blue veined cheeses

-- If you have an important social event coming up, ask your doctor whether they can arrange your chemo so that you’re between treatments that week.
+- If you have an important social event coming up, ask your doctor whether they can arrange your chemotherapy so that you’re between treatments that week.

 Alcohol and chemotherapy

 Whether you drink alcohol during your course of chemotherapy will partly depend on the particular drugs you are having.
-With some chemotherapy drugs it is very important not to drink alcohol as they interact.
+With some chemotherapy drugs it is very important not to drink alcohol as they interact and could make you unwell.
 Your doctors and nurses giving the treatment will be able to give you specific advice about whether drinking alcohol is safe with your chemotherapy drugs.

 Some chemotherapy drugs can make you feel sick or you may lose your appetite.
 If you are able to drink, then small amounts of alcohol may help to boost your appetite.
 But excessive drinking would not be a good idea, whatever type of chemotherapy you are on.

 Some chemotherapy drugs cause a change in taste.
 So food and drink may not taste as they did before.
 This can mean that people who used to enjoy alcohol do not enjoy having a drink while on treatment anyway.
 This will go back to normal once the treatment has finished.